 Michael Collopy is one of the preeminent portrait photographers of our time and has gained worldwide recognition for his commissioned portraits of hundreds of public figures.
 In 1996, he released Works of Love are Works of Peace, with the cooperation of Mother Teresa.
 This critically acclaimed fifteen-year photo documentary profiled the work of the Missionaries of Charity.
 His second book, Architects of Peace, was inspired by children’s rights activist Marian Wright Edelman.
 Michael photographed seventy-five of the world’s greatest peacemakers, asking each to write a personal statement on the issue of peace.
 His Architects of Peace project is permanently exhibited at The National Civil Rights Museum, The Hoover Institute at Stanford University, Marquette University, Anahuac University in Mexico City, and here at Santa Clara.
 In 2008, Michael formed the Architects of Peace Foundation for Peace education.
 He continues to photograph the world’s peacemakers, and in 2009 received the Martin Luther King Jr. Peace award from Stanford University.

-James R. Doty, M.D. is a Professor in the Department of Neurosurgery at Stanford University.
+James R. Doty, M.D.
+(Chairman of the Board of Directors) is a Professor in the Department of Neurosurgery at Stanford University.
 In addition to being a neurosurgeon, he is also an entrepreneur and philanthropist.
 He has given support to a number of charitable organizations including Children as the Peacemakers, Global Healing and Family & Children Services.
 These charities support a variety of programs throughout the world including those for HIV/AIDS support, blood banks and medical care in third world countries and peace initiatives.
 Most recently, he founded CCARE (The Center for Compassion and Altruism Research) working with both the Stanford Neurosciences Institute and the Stanford Tibetan Studies Initiative examining the neural basis for compassion and altruism.
 He is also the Chairman of the Dalai Lama Foundation Board of Directors.

 Tony Hoeber has held senior positions at Sun Microsystems, GO Corporation, and Software Publishing Corporation in the course of his 30-year career in Silicon Valley.
 He has co-founded a number of companies, including Digital Paper and IQ Commerce, and holds a number of software patents.
 He was a co-founder of the Dalai Lama Foundation and served as its Executive Director on a volunteer basis from 2001 – 2007.